BALLYVOGHAN CASTLE

 Although ‘the arched over the ground floor’ was extant in 1840, only one upper arched floor now remains.1

-Interesting architectural features: The impressive strong arched doorway measures approx. 6 feet in thickness, The narrow wall stair, missing some of its first steps, leads to a surviving subsidiary chamber in the side turret at first floor-level, which houses a latrine.
+Interesting architectural features included an impressive segmental-arched doorway measures approx. 6 feet in thickness, The narrow wall stair, missing some of its first steps, leads to a surviving subsidiary chamber in the side turret at first floor-level, which houses a latrine.

 There is a broken arch in the demolished section of wall on the wall-stair; this is the remains of a doorway that originally led into the lobby at the foot of the steps.

-‘The corbelled roof on the stairway is very crude’, notes Colm Donnelly, and unlike any other castle elsewhere in Limerick (see Image Gallery).2
+Another feature of interest is ‘the corbelled roof on the stairway’, which ‘is very crude’, notes Colm Donnelly, and unlike any other castle elsewhere in Limerick (see Image Gallery).2

 Condition